DON’T LEAVE NOW!

 Decreased bounce rates.
 WordStream’s bounce rate decreased by 29% after implementing an exit popup, from 69% to 40%.

 What is considered a good exit-intent popup campaign?

-A good exit-intent popup has a purpose.
+A good exit-intent popup has a goal.
 If you want to generate leads, sell products, announce an offer, or direct to a particular page, etc. on your site, be clear about what is the intention of your campaign so that you can measure its success and avoid annoying customers with irrelevant content.

 What should exit-intent popups include in their content?

 There are certain common practices and strategies you can use on exit-intent popups to increase their performance:

 - Give free stuff such as e-book or any material that is valuable to your customers’ interests;

 - Offer special discounts & coupons that draws them back into your website like a coupon code or percentage off on specific products;

 - Ask visitors for their opinions and encourage them to engage with your site more by participating in a survey or providing feedback;